tlswg/tls13-spec/draft-ietf-tls-tls13.md

-> The EncryptedExtensions message contains any extensions which should be protected, i.e., any which are not needed to establish the cryptographic context.

-The same extension types MUST NOT appear in both the ServerHello and EncryptedExtensions.
-All server-sent extensions other than those explicitly listed in {{server-hello}} or designated in the IANA registry MUST only appear in EncryptedExtensions.
-Extensions which are designated to appear in ServerHello MUST NOT appear in EncryptedExtensions.
-Clients MUST check EncryptedExtensions for the presence of any forbidden extensions and if any are found MUST abort the handshake with an "illegal_parameter" alert.
+> The EncryptedExtensions message contains any extensions which should be protected, i.e., any which are not needed to establish the cryptographic context, but which are not associated with individual certificates.
+The client MUST check EncryptedExtensions for the presence of any forbidden extensions and if any are found MUST abort the handshake with an "illegal_parameter" alert.